opencv/opencv/modules/gpu/doc/image_filtering.rst

 -------------------------------
 .. cpp:function:: Ptr<FilterEngine_GPU> gpu::createLinearFilter_GPU(int srcType, int dstType, const Mat& kernel, const Point& anchor = Point(-1,-1))

+    Creates a non-separable linear filter.

 .. cpp:function:: Ptr<BaseFilter_GPU> gpu::getLinearFilter_GPU(int srcType, int dstType, const Mat& kernel, const Size& ksize, Point anchor = Point(-1, -1))

-    Creates the non-separable linear filter.

-    :param srcType: Input image type.
-Supports ``CV_8UC1`` and ``CV_8UC4``.
+    :param srcType: Input image type. ``CV_8UC1``  and  ``CV_8UC4`` types are supported.

     :param dstType: Output image type.
-Supports only the same as source type.
+The same type as ``src`` is supported.

     :param kernel: 2D array of filter coefficients.
-This filter works with integers kernels, if ``kernel`` has ``float`` or ``double`` type it will be used fixed point arithmetic.
+Floating-point coefficients will be converted to fixed-point representation before the actual processing.

     :param ksize: Kernel size.

     :param anchor: Anchor point.
-The default value ``(-1, -1)`` means that the anchor is at the kernel center.
+The default value Point(-1, -1) means that the anchor is at the kernel center.

-**Please note:** This filter doesn't check out of border accesses, so only proper submatrix of bigger matrix have to be passed to it.
+	**Note:** This filter does not check out-of-border accesses, so only a proper sub-matrix of a bigger matrix has to be passed to it.

-See also: :c:func:`createLinearFilter`.
+See Also: :c:func:`createLinearFilter`.

 .. index:: gpu::filter2D